MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/setup-checklist.md

 - Provisioned the approvals solution (optional).
 - Confirmed all flows in the solution are turned on.
 - Assigned the security roles that follow.
-- Shared the apps with appropriate users, using the guidance that follows.
+- Shared the Canvas apps with appropriate users, using the guidance that follows.

 ## Checklist for satellite